• ABOUT

 14 Must-Read Christian Books for Teens

-This list of 14 Christian books for teens contains our favorite must-reads!
+This list of Christian books for teens contains must-reads!
+Your teen will be both entertained and inspired with the books on this list!

 So many books.
 So little time.
 Whether your teen devours books or would rather surf social media, there is no shortage of books out there for teens to read.
 Which brings us to the important questions: